-Each fund, except for Putnam VT Global Health Care Fund. is a "diversified" series of the Trust, a Massachusetts business trust organized on September 24, 1987.
-A copy of the Agreement and Declaration of Trust, which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.
-Prior to April 30, 2016, Putnam VT Government Money Market Fund was known as Putnam VT Money Market Fund; prior to April 30, 2018, Putnam VT Multi-Asset Absolute Return Fund was known as Putnam VT Absolute Return 500 Fund, Putnam VT Mortgage Securities Fund was known as Putnam VT American Government Income Fund, Putnam VT Sustainable Leaders Fund was known as Putnam VT Multi-Cap Growth Fund and Putnam VT Sustainable Future Fund was known as Putnam VT Multi-Cap Value Fund; prior to June 30, 2018, Putnam VT Multi-Cap Core Fund was known as Putnam VT Investors Fund and prior to September 17, 2018, Putnam VT Small Cap Growth Fund was known as Putnam VT Capital Opportunities Fund; prior to April 30, 2020, Putnam VT Emerging Markets Equity Fund was known as Putnam VT International Growth Fund.
+Each fund, except for Putnam VT Focused International Equity Fund and Putnam VT Global Health Care Fund, is a "diversified" series of the Trust, a Massachusetts business trust organized on September 24, 1987.
+A copy of the Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.
+Prior to April 30, 2018, Putnam VT Multi-Asset Absolute Return Fund was known as Putnam VT Absolute Return 500 Fund, Putnam VT Mortgage Securities Fund was known as Putnam VT American Government Income Fund, Putnam VT Sustainable Leaders Fund was known as Putnam VT Multi-Cap Growth Fund and Putnam VT Sustainable Future Fund was known as Putnam VT Multi-Cap Value Fund.
+Prior to June 30, 2018, Putnam VT Multi-Cap Core Fund was known as Putnam VT Investors Fund and prior to September 17, 2018, Putnam VT Small Cap Growth Fund was known as Putnam VT Capital Opportunities Fund.
+Prior to April 30, 2020, Putnam VT Emerging Markets Equity Fund was known as Putnam VT International Growth Fund.
+Prior to April 30, 2021, Putnam VT Focused International Equity Fund was known as Putnam VT Global Equity Fund and Putnam VT Large Cap Value Fund was known as Putnam VT Equity Income Fund.